 Sleep Is Your Silent Power Tool

 Poor or inconsistent sleep has a major impact on hormone balance.
 Testosterone is primarily produced during deep sleep, and men with short or disrupted sleep often show lower levels.
 Aim for 7–9 hours of quality sleep each night, and try to keep a consistent bedtime even on weekends.
-Moreover, as sleep and breathing concerns continue to be associated with poor health outcomes, including affecting testosterone and libido, it’s important to ensure proper sleep quality.4
+As sleep and breathing concerns are associated with poor health outcomes—including effects on testosterone and libido—it’s important to ensure proper sleep quality.[4]

 Manage Stress to Protect Desire